ljtill/bicep-scaffold/README.md

 # Scaffold

-Use this template to bootstrap a new repository with ready to use automation for deploying Azure services.
+Use this template to quickly set up a new repository with pre-configured automation for deploying Azure services.

-The workflow is comprised of three stages - build, test and deploy.
-These stages can be customized as needed for different deployment scenarios.
+The workflow consists of three main stages: build, test, and deploy.
+These stages are flexible and can be adjusted to suit various deployment scenarios.

-Within the `src/` directory, there are the following artifacts:
+In the `src/` directory, you'll find the following components:

-- `main.bicep` This Bicep file that will load defaults, user-defined settings and resource modules
+- `main.bicep`: This Bicep file orchestrates the deployment of resource groups and resources.
-- `main.bicepparam` This Bicep parameter file handles environment specific settings
+- `functions/`: This directory contains a set of reusable functions, such as resource name generation.
-- `bicepconfig.json` This JSON file will customize the Bicep development experience
+- `modules/`:  In this directory, you'll find reusable scope and resource modules.
-- `defaults.json` This JSON file provides Bicep with a set of re-usable common values
+- `parameters/`: This directory holds parameter files for environment-specific configurations.
-- `modules/` This contains resource groups and resource modules to quickly get started
+- `types/`: Contains type definitions for both templates and parameter files.

 ---